egorsmkv/speech-recognition-uk/README.md

 Also, this repository contains information about Ukrainian speech synthesis aka text-to-speech.

-- **Join our Speech Recognition Group in Telegram**: https://t.me/speech_recognition_uk
+- **Join our Discord server** - https://discord.gg/nmUCXz55 - where we're talking about AI
-- **Join our Speech Synthesis Group in Telegram**: https://t.me/speech_synthesis_uk
+- Join our Speech Recognition Group in Telegram: https://t.me/speech_recognition_uk
-- Join our Discord server - https://discord.gg/nmUCXz55 - where we're talking about AI
+- Join our Speech Synthesis Group in Telegram: https://t.me/speech_synthesis_uk

 Or you can [start a discussion](https://github.com/egorsmkv/speech-recognition-uk/discussions/new).